jpriest404/jpriest404/README.md

 ## 🚀 About Me

-- 🔭 I'm currently working on Whizlabs - AWS: Security Specialty Certificate.
+- 🔭 I'm currently working on Microsoft - Microsoft Azure Security Engineer Associate (AZ-500) Professional Certificate.
 - 📝 I have put together a few projects that I have worked on in the respository section of my GitHub.

 ## Tech Stack